 It's no surprise that the city's live music scene centers around Beale Street, made famous as the home of the blues during the early 20th century.
 Beale is full of live music, whether it is the raucous beat from the house band at B.B.
-King's to the more mellow tunes of a cover band at Alfred's.
+King's to the more mellow blues found at Mr. Handy's.

 The Cooper Young area of Midtown is an excellent spot for alternative music, pure rock, local talent, and the occasional Irish pub band.
 And a variety of venues, from Minglewood Hall to the Mud Island amphitheater, host great national acts in larger venues that still are small enough to really feel the vibrations from the band.

 Whether it is pure blues, indie rock or even crunk, Memphis offers breadth and depth when it comes to the live music scene.